maximecaron/ragel-url-parser/README.md

 Maven
 -----

-You will need Maven **3.0.4** at minimum (Ragel compilation does not work on lower versions).
+To generate the URL Java parser with Maven, you will need version **3.0.4** at minimum (Ragel compilation does not work on lower versions).
 Execute the following command-line at the project's root directory:

 ```
 mvn compile